This Georgian walled garden was built by the Colclough (pronounced Coke-lee) family over 200 years ago, before 1814.

-The Walled Garden was built 520 metres south west from Tintern Abbey, using stone gathered from the surrounding fields and lined with bricks which were hand made in the Walled Garden using local estuarine mud.
-Lime was made in a lime kiln at the battlement bridge from burnt limestone brought from the Hook Peninsula by boat and mixed with sea sand to make lime mortar.
+Colclough Walled Garden was built 520 metres south west from Tintern Abbey, using stone gathered from the surrounding fields and lined with bricks which were hand made in the walled garden using local estuarine mud.
+Lime was made in a lime kiln at the battlement bridge from burnt limestone, brought from the Hook Peninsula by boat, and mixed with sea sand to make lime mortar.

 The original layout of the garden has been reinstated as it was in 1838 using information found in the OSI Historical Map.
-This map shows the path structure, 5 bridges, the outer-enclosure, the location of the vegetable garden and fruit trees.
-Colclough Walled Garden re-opened to the public on May 18th 2012.
-Come and visit!
+This map shows the path structure, five bridges, the outer enclosure, the location of the vegetable garden and fruit trees.